-- Pain medicine: You may be given a prescription medicine to decrease pain.
+- Pain medicine may be given.
 Do not wait until the pain is severe before you ask for more medicine.

-- Rh negative medicine: If you have Rh negative blood, you may be given medicine to prevent problems with future pregnancies.
-Ask your caregiver for more information about Rh factor incompatibility.
+- Rh negative medicine may be given if you have Rh negative blood.
+This is given to prevent problems with future pregnancies.
+Ask your healthcare provider for more information about Rh factor incompatibility.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.